Prize court: History/jurisdiction in various countries

-In England and Wales, prize jurisdiction is exercised by the Admiralty Court, part of the Queen's Bench Division of the High Court of Justice (see Prize Courts Act 1894 and Senior Courts Act 1981, ss.
+In England and Wales, prize jurisdiction is exercised by the Admiralty Court, part of the King's Bench Division of the High Court of Justice (see Prize Courts Act 1894 and Senior Courts Act 1981, ss.
 20(1)(d), 27 and 62(2)), and by way of appeal to the Judicial Committee of the Privy Council.

 In France, the prize council (Conseil des prises) has jurisdiction to determine the issue of the prize.
 Since 2007, piracy has been transferred to criminal courts.
 The council's jurisdiction is reduced to war time.
 The way of appeal is open to the President of the French Republic acting as judge.

 The International Prize Court was an international court proposed at the beginning of the 20th century, to hear prize cases.
 An international agreement, the Convention Relative to the Creation of an International Prize Court, was established at The Hague on October 18, 1907, but this was never ratified or implemented.

+An important factor in the diminishing importance of prize courts was the adoption of the navicert system for managing the British blockades in WWI and WWII.